AIandSocialGoodLab/mocca/README.md

 # mocca

-This repo contains the experiments for defender, attacker, uav modeling.
+This repo contains the experiments for defender, attacker modeling.

 game/run_ddpg_single.py - driver of ddpg algorithm (only defender is trained)